Mario Frick (footballer): Managerial career

 On 17 September 2018, Frick was appointed manager of FC Vaduz.
 In his first season at the club, Frick led the club to a world record 47th Liechtenstein Football Cup title with a 3–2 win over FC Ruggell on 1 May 2019.
 In January 2020 his contract was extended until summer 2021.

 Frick guided the club back into the Swiss Super League on 10 August 2020 following a second place finish in the 2019–20 Swiss Challenge League and subsequent 5–4 aggregate victory over FC Thun in the relegation play-offs.

 On 20 December 2021, he was announced as the new head coach of struggling Super League club FC Luzern.

 Frick was named as the Liechtenstein coach of the year in October 2025.

+After the 2025-26 season, Luzern decided not to renew Frick's expiring contract.
+Luzern's U17 manager Jörg Portmann was announced as his replacement on 18 May 2026.

 Personal life

 Frick's sons, Yanik and Noah, are also professional footballers and both internationals for the Liechtenstein national football team.

 In an interview with the Swiss pay-TV sports channel Blue Sport, Frick revealed that during his time at FC Basel in the late 1990s he was heavily addicted to sports gambling and accumulated a lot of debt.
 This led him to transfer to FC Zürich, in order to start anew.
 Frick has since beaten this addiction and stated that he is happy it happened to him at such a young age and that he has never relapsed since.